oroinc/documentation/commerce/configuration_guide/menu/menu_frontend.rst

 * The *config_value('some_identifier')* function limits visibility of the corresponding menu item upon specifying the certain value instead of *'some_identifier'*.

-  As an example, let us make the **About** section in the front store visible to customers with configured taxes.
+  As an example, let us make the **About** section in the storefront visible to customers with configured taxes.
 For this, we need to:

   a) Customize the *config_value('some_identifier')* function with the required value instead of *some_identifier*.
 In our case, it is the *oro_tax.tax_enable* value.